 3.2.4 Public Infrastructure with Hydroponics

-When observing public spaces and reflecting the elements that constitute their character, a central contributing element for said character is shared infrastructure.
 Public infrastructure as we know it with benches, public toilets or bike pumps are very consistent in their appearance and often serve a purely practical purpose.
 Consisting mostly of low-maintenance, solid objects, almost immune to vandalism and passive in their nature.
 Nevertheless they are, in many cases, used more frequently and for longer durations than the average car standing in a parking space. (add source?)
 When considering different options for a more productive use of space in streets they quickly spring to mind.
 But is not, at some time, a saturation in the demand for these passive infrastructure elements reached?
 What if the benefit the shared infrastructure provided was not of passive but of active nature?
 Through mutual benefits, public infrastructure can transcend the indifference that passive elements face.
 This was the basic principle for selecting action ideas, and led to the development of a prototype concept for shared public infrastructure that invites care and the building of a relationship to the piece of infrastructure.
 The first iteration we chose as fitting for the set criteria was a hydroponic plant system (instructions by Scarponi) to easily reproduce and grow plants for distribution in a neighbourhood.
 This system was built in a workshop format on a parking space, together with interested residents.
 We installed it on a traffic sign guarding a parking space and observed its use for several weeks.
 To explain its purpose and our set rules for participation, we attached laminated instructions on the backside. (...)
 We didn’t really know if someone was taking care of the saplings because the hydroponic system is very self-sufficient.
 However the saplings got taken away from time to time and this had a benefit for some people.
 After the harvest they haven’t been replaced and we faced the problem of responsibility again.
 This led us again to the question of purpose and how the saplings should be available for everybody or only for the people that installed them.
 We found the answer somehow again in the semi-public space such as right in front of a house or on a fence where it would serve as an enrichment to the street but would still be taken care of by a group of people.

 3.2.5 The Mobile Platform (Anhänger-Thingy)